 Local Development Scheme progress: The Local Development Scheme sets out the timetable for production of the LDF.
-The most recent LDS was updated in March 2007 as changes in Regulations meant that revising the LDS was held up.
-As a result, this AMR will monitor progress made on the current LDS, which was produced in March 2007.
+The most recent LDS was updated in May 2009.
 Tracking the progress made on the LDS is useful as it informs the update of the next LDS, highlighting areas where slippage has occurred and where the LDS needs to be amended.